matt-d-brown/vuemerang/docs/components/input.md

 ## Icons

 The input can have icons.
 Use the property `icon`.
 You can also also manipulate the icon's position with the property `icon-after`.
+You can change type input for password the property `pass`.

 ::: tip
 Vuemerang uses the **Eva Icons** font library by default.
 For a list of all available icons, visit the official [Eva Icons page](https://akveo.github.io/eva-icons/).
 Other icon libraries can be used by providing the class for the respective pack in the icon-pack property. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.